purpsi/ExcelAutoRefresh/README.md

 ### Paste the code in and run.
 Remember to give it time as it will go through and open each document

+### ensure that none of the documents are open before you run